PattersonProject/SQLite-to-XML/readme.md

 #Java SQLite to XML converter

 ## Project Description
-This set of Java classes prompts the user for the name of a database that contains information on Oscar winning movies and converts it to a set of well formed XML files which make up an XML database.
+This set of Java classes prompts the user for the name of a database that contains information on oscar winning movies and converts it to a set of well formed XML files which make up an XML database.
 The sqlite database was built by the teaching staff of Harvard Extension CSCI E 66 Database Systems class in the spring of 2015.
 It contains 5 tables - Actor, Director, Movie, Oscar and Person.
 The resulting XML database links the people, Oscars and movies using the id parameter of the XML tags.

 ##Instructions for Running the program
 Clone this repository and from the root directory run the following command: